Pandaqi/Rode-Panda-Website/rode-panda/content/english/programming/videogame/ho ho sombrero.md

 It was made in <2 weeks for a _game jam_.
 (Those are game development competitions in which you have a really short time frame to make something, following a certain theme or restrictions.)

 Nobody is able to tell that from the outside, as I think the game looks wonderfully colorful and playful!
 But when you play it, it becomes obvious not much time was spent on the content.

-Visit my blog to read a [devlog ("what I've learned")](https://pandaqi.com/blog/videogames/game-jams/devlog-ho-ho-sombrero) about this game.

 ## What's special?
 I originally made it for a short _game jam_ in December about "new beginnings": [New Horizons Jam](https://itch.io/jam/new-horizons)